Qdesai/ASP.NET-Assignment1/MarvelMonitors/README.txt

 0044 After i cloned the repo i was not able to run the command update-database it gave the same error like before because,
 	 I had a database in my laptop that was named same so i deleted the database and tried again.
-0048 updated the database again now it worked.
+0048 Updated the database again now it worked.
+0111 changed the index method in the MonitorsController inorder show the records that match the search.